joakimk/docker_services/README.md

 - [x] Implement the real docker client and make it all work
 - [x] Add support for custom ENVs for some services like postgres.
 - [x] Handle exit status in Docker
+- [x] Nicer behavior when you stop or start twice
 - [x] Make it work with new images that hasn't been pulled down yet
   - [x] Display result from pulling new images right away, and tell the user it's happening
   - [x] Make sure it works the first time the command is run
-  - [ ] NICE: Don't check the images list more than once?
-- [ ] Nicer behavior when you stop or start twice
 - [ ] Use in internal projects
   - [x] Add to chef recipes and make sure it works
   - [x] Try using it in a project